 Will you offer after-school, Summer, holiday programs?
 It is unlikely that these programs will be offered during the first year of the program.
 If this changes, we will send a notification to our mailing list.

-What happens if my child is selected through the lottery, and they have a sibling in the same age range?
-We will keep family groups of siblings together.
-If one is selected in the lottery, each eligible sibling will also be offered a spot.
+What happens if I registered one child and they have a sibling in the same age range?
+We will always do our best to keep family groups of siblings together.
+If one is registered, we will do our best to ensure each eligible sibling will also be offered a spot.

 Strong Roots Bursary Fund Information